 Some of the channels listed below are excellent resources for learning the art of Voice Acting.
 In fact, some voices you find may even sound familiar, if you’ve got any video games with voice actors in them.

 As good as these amazing free resources are, it only takes you so far.
 After all, there is no professional critic who can listen to your copy and give you advice on things to change or work on.
-After all, it’s difficult to face your flaws, and you will subconsciously ignore some, or focus on the wrong thing to practice.
+It’s difficult to face your flaws, and you will subconsciously ignore some, or focus on the wrong thing to practice.

 It is for this reason that we recommend taking lessons from professional voice actors with certifiable credentials.
 That is, proof that they are good at what they do.